 EEnhanced Virtual Data Centre (eVDC)

-eVDC is an enhanced version of a virtual data centre (eVDC) with an extra level of security which is provided by Macquarie Government.
+What does eVDC mean? eVDC is an enhanced version of a virtual data centre (eVDC) with an extra level of security which is provided by Macquarie Government.
 It is assessed as per the ASD guidelines to meet the confidentiality requirements of the Australian Government’s official information when stored in the cloud networkEssential 8

 GGovernment Assured Cloud

 What is government assured cloud?
 An extensive set of procedures, technology, and controls to protect and secure data, applications, and infrastructure of cloud computing designed to meet the needs of Australian agencies.Government VMware Cloud